-- Adjust the volume using television controls when the camera is connected to a television for movie playback (2), because volume cannot be adjusted by pressing the < ▲ > < ▼ > keys. - Movie playback may stop if the card's read speed is too slow or movie files have corrupted frames.
+- Adjust the volume using television controls when the camera is connected to a television for movie playback (☑), because volume cannot be adjusted by pressing ⇒ vup or down. - Movie playback may stop if the card's read speed is too slow or movie files have corrupted frames.